lucacerone/advent-of-code-2021/day_05-hydrothermal_venture/README.md

 Consider all of the lines.
 At how many points do at least two lines overlap?

-Answer:
+Your puzzle answer was 15463.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, you should return to your Advent calendar and try another puzzle.

-Although it hasn't changed, you can still get your puzzle input.
+If you still want to see it, you can get your puzzle input.

 You can also [Shareon Twitter Mastodon] this puzzle.